+44 2080 128 209

 In Longyearbyen

-It is recommended that everyone that joins on this trip to/from Longyearbyen to stay an extra day or two before travelling home/before the trip starts.
-Longyearbyen is a thriving little Arctic village with raw arctic nature.
-It’s always a good idea to add time for some rest and calmness before and after such a trip, to relax and let the impressions sink in.
+We recommend everyone that is joining us on a trip to/from Longyearbyen to staying an extra day or two before traveling home/before the trip starts.
+Longyearbyen is a thriving little Arctic village, with the raw arctic natre It’s always smart to add time for some rest and calmness before and after such a trip, to relax and let the impressions sink in.

 The program

-The program should be seen as a rough itinerary that can be adapted to the weather and conditions.
-The right to change and improve the itinerary is reserved.
-A dinghy will be available for beach trips and small expeditions, fishing gear for cod, and gear to hike or make bonfires on the beach on all trips – Are you ready for an adventure?
+The program should be seen as a rough itinerary that we can adapt to the weather and conditions.
+We also reserve the right to change and improve our itineraries.
+We will have a dinghy for beach trips and small expeditions, fishing gear for cod, and gear to hike or make bonfires on the beach on all our trips – we are ready for adventure!
+Are you?

 Sailing boots